 From VOA News

 When I think of the late Senator Ted Kennedy Edward M. Kennedy, I think of someone who represents the heart of the Democratic Party.
-Someone who represents the best of the Democratic Party as far as the things that we as Democrats have fought for going back at least to the 1930s or longer.
+Someone who represents the best of the Democratic Party as far as the things that we as Democrats have been fighting for going back at least to the 1930s or longer.
 Individual liberty, the U.S. Constitution and Bill of Rights, equality of opportunity for all, civil rights for all, workers rights, the little people, health care and health insurance for everybody.
 Retirement security for everybody, a foreign policy that represents the best of America.
 Basically a quality shot at the American Dream for everyone.
 Now we as Democrats don’t always agree on how to accomplish these things.

 Democrats tend to have the same goals, but differ in how to accomplish those goals.
 Some times we don’t agree on any of those things as far how to accomplish them.
 We’ve always been a very diverse party.
 Politically, racially, different ethnicity’s and everything else.
 We are basically a political party of three different parties in one.
-And that’s what happens when you have a two-party System in a country as large and as diverse as we are.
-But it’s that progressive agenda of the party that brings us together when we come together.
+And thats what happens when you have a two-party System in a country as large and as diverse as we are.
+But its that progressive agenda of the party that brings us together when we come together.
 And a lot of that credit goes to Senator Ted Kennedy who’s been the heart of the Democratic Party at least since 1980.
 When he unsuccessfully ran for President in 1980 and sort of took that mantle from Lyndon Johnson.
 When he left the White House in 1969 and when his brother Bobby Kennedy was assassinated in 1968.

 Ted Kennedy didn’t represent the Democratic agenda as far as exactly what the policy’s would look like.
 Which is what Ron Reagan did for the Republican Party. he represented their agenda as well as policy’s.
 Even though Senator Kennedy had his own policy’s for all the key issues he cared about.
 The Democratic Leadership or the party as a whole, wasn’t always behind the bills that Senator Kennedy wrote.
 But they shared the same goals on a lot of bills that Senator Kennedy got passed out of Congress.
 He did that by working with the Democratic Leadership, Senate Republicans like Orrin Hatch, Bob Dole, John Chaffee, Arlen Spector and others.
 And then working out a compromise with the House whichever party was in charge.